waku-org/specs/standards/core/rln-contract.md

 | Withdraw the deposit  | No     | Yes         | Yes     | Yes                    | No     |

-Sending a message is included here for completeness, although it is part of the Relay protocol and not the RLN contract.
+Sending a message is included here for completeness, although it is part of the RLN Relay protocol and not the RLN contract.

 ### Register a membership